-- L5 complete understanding of the interpretation: these answers show a consistent focus on the Big Message, with appropriate support from the extract and knowledge (which can be knowledge of interpretations as well as contextual knowledge). - $L4 \underline{sound}$ understanding of the interpretation: these answers engage with elements of the Big Message, but without explaining the BM.
+L5 - complete understanding of the interpretation: these answers show a consistent focus on the Big Message, with appropriate support from the extract and knowledge (which can be knowledge of interpretations as well as contextual knowledge).

+L4 - sound understanding of the interpretation: these answers engage with elements of the Big Message, but without explaining the BM.
 They may only cover part of the BM.
 They may think the extract has other BMs, which actually are only sub-messages.
-They will also be properly supported. - L3 understanding of aspects of the interpretation: these answers see the extract as an interpretation (i.e. the creation of an historian), but only engage with sub-messages which are supported, or identify aspects of the BM without properly supporting them, or show awareness of elements of the BM but make demonstrable errors elsewhere in the answer. - L2 summarises the main points in the extract: at this stage there is work on the extract but this is simply on what it says.
-There is no valid explanation of the extract as an interpretation. - L1 writes about some aspects of the extract: these answers barely engage with the extract.
+They will also be properly supported.
+L3 - understanding of aspects of the interpretation: these answers see the extract as an interpretation (i.e. the creation of an historian), but only engage with sub-messages which are supported, or identify aspects of the BM without properly supporting them, or show awareness of elements of the BM but make demonstrable errors elsewhere in the answer.

+L2 - summarises the main points in the extract: at this stage there is work on the extract but this is simply on what it says.
+There is no valid explanation of the extract as an interpretation.

+L1 - writes about some aspects of the extract: these answers barely engage with the extract.
 There are merely fragments of relevant material.

-Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that the impact of the British empire was not all bad, and that the history of the empire was much more varied and complex than is often made out.
+Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that British dominance was a much wider development than the formal empire, and the informal empire that this produced was based upon free trade and not official encouragement.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The historian rejects traditional accounts about 'imperial Britain', and argues instead for an approach which looks at particular and different instances of how and why British imperial involvement occurred.
-In this way simplistic judgements about the impact of the empire can be avoided.
+The extract explains how Britain's industrial dominance gave it a competitive advantage, so that free trade led almost automatically to greater involvement overseas.
+The government's attitude to the emergence of this informal empire was half-hearted, and usually limited to creating favourable conditions for free trade.
 Glossary: the two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
-This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
+This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists', etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
 What is important is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.